MelissaPabst/SavvyDAPython/Week2/Class1.md

 1    5
 dtype: int64
 ```
+Indexing isn't the **best** way to do this, as we will see later, but is certainly an option.

 Returning NaN: If we are building a series object from a dictionary, as we did earlier, the resulting series will place the keys in the original order.
 However, we can play with it.
 We can rearrange the order to how we want it to display.
 Notice below that if we put a key in the index that has no value in the dictionary, we get "NaN".

 ```